Istria Food

 Istarski pršut / Istrski pršut

-Istarski pršut / Istrski pršut is Istrian dry-cured ham.
-It matters because it connects the peninsula’s curing traditions, salt, wind, inland meat production, and herb use to one of the region’s most recognizable starter products.
+Istarski pršut / Istrski pršut is protected Istrian dry-cured ham.
+It connects the peninsula's curing tradition and inland meat production with a product that appears on starter plates, in food shops, and alongside other Istrian products.

 Istrian pršut appears thinly sliced with sheep cheese, goat cheese, olives, bread, olive oil, honey, and Malvazija Istarska or Teran.
 It belongs with the inland and wine-country side of Istrian food as much as with coastal restaurant meals.